-$n = 1 + 6.4328 \times 10^{-5} + 2.94981 \times 10^{6} / (1.46 \times 10^{10} - v^{2})$ $+ 2.554 \times 10^{4} / (4.1 \times 10^{9} - v^{2})$
+$n = 1 + 6.4328 \times 10^{-5} + 2.94981 \times 10^{6} / (1.46 \times 10^{10} - v^{2}) + 2.554 \times 10^{4} / (4.1 \times 10^{9} - v^{2})$

-At this point, you should be able to construct a wavelength correction plot for the SPEX spectrometer.
+At this point, based on your measured wavelengths of the H{α} , H{β} , and H{γ} lines and how they compare with the calculated values (using the correct reduced mass equation) you should be able to construct a wavelength correction plot for the SPEX spectrometer.
 This plot should show the offset $\Delta\lambda$ in angstroms vs. wavelength (also in angstroms) from 3500 to 8000 Å. Save this plot for later use.
-For emphasis, the spectrometer will likely have some systematic offset which must be accounted for in your measurements - that is one of the main points of c.
+Note: the spectrometer will likely have some systematic offset which must be accounted for in your measurements - that is the point of this wavelength correction plot.

+c.
 DEUTERIUM--ISOTOPE SHIFTS

 The expression for the energy levels of hydrogenic-like atoms written in A-1 above shows explicitly the dependence on reduced mass.
 Thus it is quite easy to calculate the reduced mass contribution to the "isotope shift" of energy levels or spectroscopic lines.
-In the case of hydrogen, of course, the reduced mass contribution is relatively large and accounts essentially for all of the isotope shift.
-For heavier nuclei (and larger Z) a second contribution becomes more important; this is the nuclear size contribution.
+In the case of hydrogen and deuterium, of course, the reduced mass contribution is relatively large and accounts essentially for all of the isotope shift.
+The deuterium atom differs from the standard hydrogen atom only in that the nucleus contains both a proton and neutron (rather than just a proton).
+So in the equation for the reduced mass, the mass of the nucleus becomes the sum of m_p and m_n .

+[An aside: for heavier nuclei (and larger Z) a second contribution becomes more important; this is the nuclear size contribution.
 Of course, for heavy nuclei the reduced mass effect becomes relatively small because $\Delta m/m$ is small.
 Meanwhile, because the nuclear radius increases and inner shell electron radii decrease, the extent of electron wavefunction overlap with the nucleus becomes larger.
 Thus for Hg, for example, the nuclear size effect dominates.
 This effect must be considered in the high resolution spectra obtained, e.g., during the Zeeman spectroscopy of Hg and in the Doppler-free spectroscopy with the diode laser and is discussed in Appendix XI.
-However, picking out the isotope shifts in heavy atoms is complicated by the presence of other effects such as hyperfine splitting (see the Doppler-free experiment and Appendix XI) unless an isotopically pure spectral source is available for comparison.
+However, picking out the isotope shifts in heavy atoms is complicated by the presence of other effects such as hyperfine splitting (see the Doppler-free experiment and Appendix XI) unless an isotopically pure spectral source is available for comparison.]